Understanding Your Report

 Vegetation Density Map

-Shows where vegetation is concentrated within 1km of your location, based on summer vegetation conditions captured from satellite imagery.
+Shows where vegetation is concentrated within 1 km of your location, based on summer satellite imagery.

 Vegetation Density Map